 - Comfrey (Symphytum) - promotes tissue regeneration

-- Hemp extract - has a pain-relieving and relaxing effect
+- Hemp extract - has pain-relieving and relaxing effects

 - Devil's claw - natural anti-inflammatory